Analysts' Top Materials Picks: NexGen Energy (NXE), Agnico Eagle (AEM)

 Agnico Eagle (AEM)

-In a report issued on February 22, Carey MacRury from Canaccord Genuity maintained a Buy rating on Agnico Eagle, with a price target of C$110.00.
+Canaccord Genuity analyst Carey MacRury maintained a Buy rating on Agnico Eagle on February 22 and set a price target of $110.00.
 The company’s shares closed last Tuesday at $60.76.

 According to TipRanks.com, MacRury is a 5-star analyst with an average return of 17.4% and a 58.6% success rate.
 MacRury covers the Basic Materials sector, focusing on stocks such as Wheaton Precious Metals, Golden Star Resources, and Kirkland Lake Gold.

-Agnico Eagle has an analyst consensus of Moderate Buy, with a price target consensus of $84.61, implying a 37.6% upside from current levels.
+Currently, the analyst consensus on Agnico Eagle is a Moderate Buy with an average price target of $86.86, a 41.2% upside from current levels.
 In a report issued on February 16, Stifel Nicolaus also maintained a Buy rating on the stock with a C$120.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.